St. Louis, MO

 You must ask yourself the following questions:

 Sepsis is your body’s response to an infection, essentially the body is responding too much to the infection.
 This causes inflammation, which if not treated, can cause damage to your organs, slow blood flow, and eventually can lead to a life-threatening condition called septic shock.

 There are a number of ways to contract sepsis, but all are a result of an infection.
 Sepsis is commonly the result of pneumonia, abdominal infection, kidney infection, or a bloodstream infection.
 After contracting an infection, it is important for both you and medical personnel to treat the infection swiftly and efficiently.

-Various symptoms can occur including abnormal temperature, increased heart rate, increased breathing rate, and or an infection.
+Various symptoms can occur including abnormal temperature, increased heart rate, increased breathing rate, and or infection.
 More serious symptoms can occur and are a sign of organ failure.
 These symptoms can include, but are not limited to, discoloration of the skin, slowed cognitive ability.

 If you are currently experiencing any combination of the aforementioned symptoms, seek help from medical personnel immediately.
 Without immediate treatment, the infection could become worse and result in a life-threatening situation.

 Infections are not uncommon and when treated quickly and efficiently, will not result in a worse condition.
 If you believe your infection was not caught in time or treated properly, subsequently causing sepsis or septic shock, contact a medical malpractice lawyer to explore further options.

 TorHoerman Law specializes in malpractice law with the goal of obtaining compensation for clients wronged by a missed diagnosis or mistreated condition.
 If you or a loved one contracted sepsis or septic shock, we are here to help.